Keeper-Security/secrets-manager/integration/keeper_secrets_manager_ansible/README.md

 * KSM-845: Added `folder_uid` parameter to `keeper_create` for subfolder targeting
   - Records can now be created in a subfolder within a shared folder, rather than always at the shared folder root
   - `shared_folder_uid` remains required; `folder_uid` is optional and additive
+* KSM-1445: Added `keeper_create_folder` module for idempotent folder creation
+  - Creates a folder directly in a shared folder, or nested inside an existing subfolder of that shared folder
+  - Idempotent: if a folder with the given name already exists directly under the target parent, its UID is returned instead of creating a duplicate
 * **Security**: VM-1452 / CWE-502 — Replaced pickle with JSON for encrypted record cache serialization
   - Cache encrypt/decrypt no longer uses `pickle.loads`, removing insecure deserialization risk
   - Legacy or invalid registered caches are ignored; records are fetched from the vault until